Ahh dairy (cheese, ice cream, yogurt anyone?)…we love to love you but you just don’t seem to love us back. What’s the deal?

 With love and dairy-free almond milk,

-P.S.
-Just to be clear dairy comes in many forms.
+P.S. – Just to be clear dairy comes in many forms.
 Things like milk, yogurt, butter, cheese and even our beloved ice cream.
-There are wonderful dairy-free alternatives so replace your favorite ice cream with hemp milk ice cream, yum!
+There are wonderful dairy-free alternatives so replace your favorite ice cream with our Vegan Chocolate Chip Ice Cream, yum!

 - You had frequent ear infections or tubes as a child.
 Many people with dairy allergies also suffered from persistent ear infections as children.
 In fact, Dr. Barry Sears says, “allergies can clog the nasal passages and Eustachian tubes, and this prevents middle-ear fluid from draining.
 The fluid becomes like water in a stagnant pond, a culture, medium for bacteria.”
 If this sounds familiar, give dairy a break, your middle ear will thank you!